Tempera Vs Acrylic Paint – What Is the Difference

 Step 3: Blend the Tempera paint

-Select the shades which you want to use, and then pour the limited amount of paint on the plate.
+Select the shades that you want to use, and then pour the limited amount of paint on the plate.
 Then mix it well with the stick.
 You can also do it with your finger, but it will create a mess, so a craft stick is the best option.

 Step 4: Paint the Picture

-Finally, it’s time to paint the picture with the use of paint brushes.
+Finally, it’s time to paint the picture with the use of paintbrushes.
 Dip the brush into the paint plate and start painting.
 If you want a neat painting, then apply only thin layers and give proper time for each layer to get dry.

 When you want to use a different color in your painting, then don’t forget to wash your paintbrush.
 After painting the picture, leave it to dry.
 Now dip your paintbrushes in soap and water foam, then dry them with a towel.